crippe-90/veckarklocka/README.md

-# veckarklocka [WORK IN PROGRESS]
+# veckarklocka [TESTED ON DEBIAN 13]
 This app sends reminders to selected people on a selected day of the month.

 ## Configuration
 The day is selected in config.toml.
-Two variables is necessary to use in the config file
+Two variables is necessary to use in the config file, and one header
 ```
 [appsettings]
 DAY="FRIDAY"
 NTH=2
 ```
+`DAY` is the weekday the program should run on, in english and capital.
+`NTH` is the number of times this weekday should occur previously in this month.
+For example december 13 2025 will be DAY=SATUERDAY and NTH=2

 ## Usage
 The main idea is to use it with systemd timers